Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Sample Types Cell Lysates, Tissue Extracts, Tissue Culture Media

 - Species 3',3'-Cyclic GAMP is identical across species

-- Samples/Kit - 39 or 231 in Duplicate
+- Samples/Plate 39 in Duplicate

-3’,3’-cyclic GAMP (cyclic [G(3’,5’)pA(3’,5’)p], previously known as cGAMP)is a key mediator of bacterial signal transduction and regulation, controlling a range of diverse targets including transcription, enzyme activity and cell cycle progression.
-3’,3’-cGAMP signaling in bacteria is regulated in-part by gene regulatory RNA elements called riboswitches that bind and respond to cGAMP with high affinity and specificity.
-The 3’,3’-cGAMP riboswitches regulate genes involved in motility, biofilm formation, colonization, and virulence.
-The cyclic dinucleotides have emerged as key central regulators of bacterial physiology and inhibition studies of cGAMP signaling as an anti-microbial strategy are ongoing.
+3’,3’-Cyclic guanosine monophosphate–adenosine monophosphate (2’,3’-cGAMP)is a mammalian messenger molecule.
+It is a crucial mediator of bacterial signal transduction and regulation, controlling a range of diverse targets, including transcription, enzyme activity, and cell cycle progression.
+In bacteria, gene-regulatory RNA elements called riboswitches bind and respond to cGAMP with high affinity and specificity, regulating 3’,3’-cGAMP signaling.
+The riboswitches regulate genes involved in motility, biofilm formation, colonization, and virulence.
+The cyclic nucleotides have emerged as critical players in bacterial physiology, and inhibition studies of cGAMP signaling are ongoing as an anti-microbial strategy.